nirevexin/Data-Science-Professional-Training-Course/Predicting the final temperature of a steel alloy/README.md

     - Wire 1 ...
 Wire 15 - time for feeding wire materials.

 In all files, the key column contains the batch number.
 There may be several lines in the files with the same key value: they correspond to different iterations of processing.

+### Description of the industrial process:
+The steel is processed in a metal ladle with a capacity of about 100 tons.
+To ensure that the ladle can withstand high temperatures, the inside is lined with refractory bricks.
+Molten steel is poured into a ladle and heated to the desired temperature with graphite electrodes.
+They are installed in the bucket lid.
+Sulfur is removed from the alloy, the chemical composition is adjusted by adding impurities, and samples are taken.
+The steel is alloyed - its composition is changed - by feeding pieces of the alloy from a bunker for bulk materials or wire through a special tribe apparatus.
+Before introducing alloying additives for the first time, the temperature of the steel is measured and its chemical analysis is performed.
+Then the temperature is raised for several minutes, alloying materials are added and the alloy is purged with an inert gas.
+Then it is mixed and measurements are taken again.
+This cycle is repeated until the target chemical composition and optimal melting temperature are achieved.
+Then the molten steel is sent for finishing of the metal or enters a continuous casting machine.
+From there, the finished product comes out in the form of slabs.
 ### Results:
 - Data on temperature, gas volume, sand material volume, wire material volume, active and reactive power were analyzed, filtered and cleaned.
 - The data was collected into a common dataframe, analyzed and cleaned.